GoogleCloudPlatform/generative-ai/language/sample-apps/text-predict-cloudfunction/README.md

-# Application 1 : Cloud Function that wraps the PaLM Text Bison Models
+# Cloud Function that wraps the PaLM Text Bison Models

 This application demonstrates a Cloud Function written in Python that initializes the Vertex AI module and then provides an endpoint to invoke PaLM Text Bison model.